 About Sailing & Chartering in Monaco

-Whether fishing, sailing or just relaxing on a deckchair with an icy glass of rose is your thing, your holiday on in the South of France can only be improved by getting on the water.
+Fishing, sailing or just relaxing on a deckchair with an icy glass of rose in your hand, your holiday on in the south of France can only be improved by getting on the water.

 When to come

 The boating season officially begins in April, although weather can be variable, and runs through until October which can see some stunning (and stormy) days.
 In these months, you can often find yourself out sailing in warm sunshine, looking up at the snows on the Alps that loom above the coast.
 The water gets busier as you would expect in July and August, but never fear, June and September are gorgeous months to be on the water, crowds are less everywhere you go and the temperatures are a lot more pleasant.

 Also see: Climate in Monaco

 One of the greatest drawcards of the French Riviera is the weather.
 With light breezes, minimal tides, calm seas and sheltered anchorages in the summer you have perfect yachting conditions to enjoy, and it’s not uncommon to see yachts, kayaks and dinghies out on a warm mid-winter day.
 In the summer the water temperatures are about 21 to 27 degrees celsius, so it’s ideal for all types of watersports.
 However, the south of France is sometimes subject to the strong Mistral wind which tends to visit in winter and spring.

 The French Riviera is one of the world’s greatest yachting playgrounds, so it’s no surprise that the region caters to every wish when it comes to chartering a boat, from a little day boat to a superyacht.